The Town of Okotoks is taking the proactive measure of closing all indoor town facilities to the public from April 29 to May 14 inclusive.…

-If you have not received your property tax bill, please contact Utilities Administrator.
+If you have not received your property tax bill, please contact the Tax Administrator.
 Non-receipt of your property tax bill does not exempt you from late payment penalties.
 All charges on a tax account are the responsibility of the registered owner of the property.
 When you purchase a property, adjustments for taxes are made between the vendor and purchaser.

 Payment must be received by the Town on or before the payment due date.
 Pay early to avoid lineups at the Municipal Centre and banks (drop off your post-dated cheque any time).
 If you have not received your Tax Notice yet or need more information on your property taxes, you may contact the Tax Administrator in Finance.